 - Infrastructure: Loading docks, administrative buildings, warehouses.

-- Access: Restricted, requiring precaution.
+- Access: Restricted, requiring caution.

 5: The Doctor's House